Daniel-Davies/SLOHacks2019/README.md

 ###### Web Frontend

-The frontend pages are written in simple HTML code, exploiting features of the Flask framework for modular code where possible.
+The frontend pages are written in HTML code aided with features of the Flask framework for modular code where possible.

-Page styling is aided by the Twitter Bootstrap framework, along with custom CSS for more complicated page designs.
+Page styling is done through the Twitter Bootstrap framework, along with custom CSS for more complicated page designs.

 ###### Data storage/ API calls